RealZYZhang/RealZYZhang.github.io/misc.md

 I have a cat named Vanna.
 She is 1 y/o and she like watching me studying.
 <figure>
   <img src="/assets/images/vanna.jpg" alt="My cat">
-  <figcaption>She seems not interested in papers</figcaption>
+  <figcaption>She seems not interested in papers, understood.</figcaption>
 </figure>

 ## Travel
-I promise myself to travel around 30 countries by 30.
+Impressed by how convenient nowadays for international travels, I promise myself to travel around 30 countries by 30.
 See my progress:

 <!-- VisitedPlaces.com code -->
 <script>